google-marketing-solutions/video-exclusion-toolbox/docs/deployment.md

 https://cloud.google.com/iam/docs/understanding-roles).

 ## OAuth
-The project uses OAauth2.0 scopes and service account roles to manage permissions.
+The project uses OAuth 2.0 scopes and service account roles to manage permissions.
 These are the scopes that are required when generating a refresh token.